 Most of these tools are valuable time-savers, helping you reduce your margin of error and get your work done faster and more efficiently.
 However, don’t make any assumptions.
 It’s not enough to assume that your CMS “took care” of something for you.
 Run the tests yourself and don’t be afraid to dig into the code of your site.

-I’ve given you a lot of information, so to make things easier, here’s an “ultimate” checklist you can use to make sure you’re optimizing your site effectively (split into sitewide and page-level sections).
+I’ve given you a lot of information, so to make things easier, here’s an “ultimate” checklist to improve your on page SEO process so you can use to make sure you’re optimizing your site effectively (split into sitewide and page-level sections).

 |cookielawinfo-checkbox-analytics||11 months||This cookie is set by GDPR Cookie Consent plugin.
 The cookie is used to store the user consent for the cookies in the category "Analytics".|